OortCloudd/NN-Numpy-Math/README.md

-Implementation by hand of a neural network with only Numpy & Math This helps understanding the foundations of AI better
+Implementation by hand of a neural network with only Numpy & Math\n This helps understanding the foundations of AI better